tabern/breakthemonolith-instructions/Step-1.md

 **Tag the Image**
 After the build completes, tag the image so you can push it to the repository:
-`docker tag api:(date +%s) [account-id].dkr.ecr.[region].amazonaws.com/api:(date +%s)`
+`docker tag api:latest [account-id].dkr.ecr.[region].amazonaws.com/api:$(date +%s)`
-_Pro tip: the `(date +%s)` represents the image build version.
+_Pro tip: the `$(date +%s)` represents the image build version.
 Every time you build the image, you should increment this version number.
 Here, we are inserting a timestamp to tag the image.
-This allows you to roll back to a previous container image build if needed._
+This is a best practice that allows you to easily revert to a previous container image build in the future._

 **Push the image to ECR**
 Run `docker push` to push your imaage to ECR: